The Unseen Species Problem Revisited: Near Future

-\end{thm} \begin{proof}[Proof sketch] The hypothesis on the estimator allows the bias to be written as a sum over the species with each term depending only on the product $p_st$.
+where the implicit constant depends on the estimator. \end{thm} \begin{proof}[Proof sketch] The hypothesis on the estimator allows the bias to be written as a sum over the species with each term depending only on the product $p_st$.
 Now double $t$ and transform $\mu$ by, for every species creating a new species and transferring half the probability mass from the old species to the new species.
 For all the old species $p_st$ is unchanged since $p_s$ was divided by two and $t$ was multiplied by two.
 However, the sum now has had each term duplicated and hence is twice as large.
 From this we see that the bias can be made to grow linearly in time and hence the MSE grows quadratically.
-The GTE escapes by being unbiased. \end{proof} \begin{rmk} The null-estimator achieves the same rate so strikingly if $r\leq 1$ and one insists on respecting the problem symmetries then there are not estimators which achieve rates intermediate between the optimal rate of the GTE and the rate of the null-estimator.
+The GTE escapes by being unbiased. \end{proof} \begin{rmk} The null-estimator achieves the same rate so, strikingly, if $r\leq 1$ and one insists on respecting the problem symmetries then there are no estimators which achieve rates intermediate between the optimal rate of the GTE and the rate of the null-estimator.
 Since the GTE is dreadful for $r >1$ \cite{good_1956_the} this also means that when $r>1$ there is no reasonable estimator which respects the symmetries of the problem.
-That is to say, in this sense prediction is impossible beyond $r=1$. \end{rmk}
+That is to say, in this sense prediction is impossible beyond $r=1$.
+This is distinct from but related to the rate transition at $r=1$ in Theorem 11 of \cite{polyanskiy_2019_dualizing}. \end{rmk}